naman16/cloud-security/docs/Deep Dive - AWS Organization Policies (Part 1).md

 ### RCP Permission Evaluation Logic

 - The permissions for a resource are restricted by the RCPs applied at every level above it in the organization.
-If a specific permission is denied or not explicitly allowed at any parent level (root, OUs, or resource’s account), the action cannot be performed on the resource, even if the resource owner attaches a resource-based policy that allows full access to the principal.
+If a specific permission is denied or not explicitly allowed at any parent level (root, OUs, or resource’s account), the action cannot be performed on the resource, even if the resource owner attaches a resource policy that allows full access to the principal.
 - When a principal makes a request to access a resource within an account governed by an RCP, the RCP becomes part of the policy evaluation logic to determine whether the action is permitted.
 This applies regardless of whether the requesting principal belongs to the same organization or an external account.
 - Since RCPs do not grant permissions, IAM principals must still be explicitly granted access via IAM policies.
 If an IAM principal lacks appropriate IAM permissions, they cannot perform the actions, even if an RCP allows those actions on the resource.
-- If permissions boundaries are present, access must be allowed by all three mechanisms—RCPs, permission boundaries, and IAM policies—to perform the action.
+- If permissions boundaries are present, access must be allowed by all three mechanisms — RCPs, permission boundaries, and IAM policies - to perform the action.

 The flowchart below provides a high-level overview of how access decisions are made when RCPs are enabled:
 ![Permissions Evaluation Logic - RCPs](images/Permissions%20Evaluation%20Logic%20-%20RCPs.png)